NinjaSchoolProfessor/TradingScripts_TradingView/README.md

 ```

 # Trend Magic
-A Pine Script implementation of the Trend Magic indicator with buy/sell signals.
+A Pine Script v6 implementation of the Trend Magic indicator with buy/sell signals, matching the ThinkOrSwim version.

 ## What is Trend Magic?

 Trend Magic is a trend-following indicator that combines the Commodity Channel Index (CCI) for direction detection with Average True Range (ATR) for dynamic trailing levels.
 It plots a single line that trails price and changes color based on trend direction:

-- **Green line below price** = Uptrend (bullish)
+- **Blue line below price** = Uptrend (bullish)
 - **Red line above price** = Downtrend (bearish)

 The indicator excels at identifying trend reversals earlier than purely price-based indicators by using momentum (CCI) as its directional trigger.